lordmilko/ClrDebug/Samples/NativeSymbols/README.md

 Note that unlike a real debugger, this sample does not support specifying wildcard characters in the `<fileName>` component of the symbol to resolve.
 This is because the way this sample works is it loads arbitrary files on disk to then retrieve their symbols; in a real debugger, the scope of available modules would be limited to those that have already been loaded into the process, thereby allowing wildcard module searches to be performed.

+By default, only function/method symbols will be displayed.
+To display all all symbols in the DLL, specify `-a`.
+To specify just user defined types (UDTs), specify `-t`

+    ntdll!*peb* -t

 In addition, while this sample is principally designed around demonstrating how unmanaged symbols can be resolved from a symbol store, DbgHelp is also capable of resolving symbols from managed PDBs, although those symbols likely wouldn't mean much once the managed methods have been JITted.